MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-metrics.md

 #### Example: strong ties

 John and Sally on peers on the same team working on the same project.
 They collaborate with each other often.
 They exchange emails several times a day and meet in various forums several times a week.
-Due to the very frequent nature of their interaction, a Strong tie very likely exists between them.
+Due to the frequent nature of their interaction, a Strong tie likely exists between them.
 This Strong tie is made even stronger by the fact that John and Sally share a [common network](../use/glossary.md#common-network).
 Each has their own set of people with whom they work and meet.
-These sets of people overlap, which creates an indirect bonding or relationship &mdash; a common network &mdash; which, in turn, strengthens the Strong tie between John and Sally.
+These sets of people overlap, which creates an indirect bonding or relationship &ndash; a common network &ndash; which, in turn, strengthens the Strong tie between John and Sally.

-Note that each person's contribution counts.
+Each person's contribution counts.
 See [Ties are directional](#ties-are-directional).

 #### Example: diverse ties

 Preeti is a research scientist in an R&D department, and Rahul is a supply-chain logistics manager who works in the shipping department of the same company.
 They met at a Diversity & Inclusion virtual event at the company a few months ago, and are now connected to each other on LinkedIn.
 They share no commonality in their job functions and there is limited opportunity for them to interact with each other in small-group settings.

 Both Preeti and Rahul have their own connections, and there is no overlap in people across their connections.
-Due to these circumstances, a Diverse tie very likely exists between them.
+Due to these circumstances, a Diverse tie likely exists between them.
 Recently, Preeti liked an article on climate science on LinkedIn.
 Since Preeti is in Rahul's LinkedIn network, Rahul got to read this article, which he otherwise might have missed.
 As shown here, Diverse relationships such as the one between Preeti and Rahul promote sharing of varied and non-typical information.

-Note that each person's contribution counts.
+Each person's contribution counts.
 See [Ties are directional](#ties-are-directional).

 #### Example: strong ties and diverse ties